TeslaAdis/ReactNativeDragSelect/README.md

 ### Installation

-Dillinger requires [Node.js](https://nodejs.org/) v4+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and run the demo.

 ```sh
 $ cd ReactNativeDragSelect